Policy regarding paid holidays and winter break for regular employees.

 Every year regular employees receive time off between the Christmas and New Year holidays.
 These days are designated as break days by the Office of Human Resources and are determined on a yearly basis.
 Employees who are required to work during break are entitled to take alternate break days until June 30.
 Winter break days are posted on the Human Resources web site: https://www.dartmouth.edu/hr/working_at_dartmouth/policies_procedures/holidays_winter_break.php

 Employees who are deemed essential and who are required to work during either an observed holiday or a winter break day can arrange for alternative days off with their supervisors.
 Salaried employees required to work during break will receive the same rate of pay as other regularly scheduled workdays.
 Hourly employees will be paid in addition to holiday pay, two times the hourly rate for each hour worked during an observed holiday (this does not include winter break days or the floating holiday).

-Hourly employees recording time off on their time sheet should record holiday hours as "holiday" on the time sheet and record break days as "other" on the time sheet.
+Hourly employees recording time off on their time sheet should record their observed holiday hours and floating holiday hours as "Hol" on the time sheet and record break days as "Winter Brk" on the time sheet.